nightwatchjs-community/nightwatch-browserstack-demo/README.md

 export BROWSERSTACK_LOGIN=""
 export BROWSERSTACK_PASSWORD=""

-# your username and access key which you can find in your Automate Dashboard on the Browserstack website, after you log in
+# your username and access key which you can find in your Automate Dashboard on the Browserstack website
 export BROWSERSTACK_KEY=""
 export BROWSERSTACK_USER=""
 ```